How to Design Ad Banners that Drive CTR

 Mind Your File Size

 The file size is an important banner property because it affects the page’s loading speed.
-And usually, static banners tend to have smaller file sizes than HTML5 banners, which can vary between 50 and 150 kB, according to Google AdWords.
+According to Google AdWords, static banners tend to have smaller file sizes than HTML5 banners, which can vary between 50 and 150 kB.

-But no matter the format you’re going for, make sure you stay below the file size limit of the platform you’ll use it on.
+But no matter the format you choose, make sure you stay below the file size limit of the platform you’ll use it on.

 Final Thoughts